WATCH ON BBC SELECT: THE NEW YORK DROP

 This week’s Drop takes a bite out of the Big Apple.
 Malcolm Gladwell is optimistic about a bright post-pandemic future for and we look back at Harold Feinstein’s photography in The Man Who Shot New York.
 Tragic events and alternative truths are scrutinised in 9/11: Truth, Lies and Conspiracies.
 Soup Cans and Superstars and A Brief History of Graffiti explore art in the big city and uncover New York’s murky past in Filthy Cities.

-Start your free trial of BBC Select on the Apple TV app and Amazon Prime Video Channels and watch The New York Drop, plus hundreds of hours of critically-acclaimed titles across culture, politics and ideas.
+Start your BBC Select free trial with any of the streaming platforms listed below and watch The New York Drop, the programmes here, plus hundreds of hours of critically-acclaimed titles across culture, politics and ideas.
 Free trial restrictions apply*.

 TAKES: MALCOLM GLADWELL ON NEW YORK

 The Drop on BBC Select brings you the thoughts of writers, filmmakers and more.
 This week, Malcolm Gladwell discusses the regeneration of New York and reenergizes it to embody its title of the city that never sleeps.

 Like many major cities in the world, the pandemic has been a catastrophe for New York, with businesses failing and people moving out of the city in droves.
 While acknowledging the pain and hardship caused by COVID-19, Malcolm Gladwell takes the long view and makes the case for a bright future for the Big Apple.

 Watch Malcolm Gladwell in Takes, filmed exclusively for BBC Select.